ym98274/LLM-AutoProject/README.md

 Follow the setup guidance on the [LMDrive repo](https://github.com/opendilab/LMDrive?tab=readme-ov-file#setup) to build the environment.

 To commence training ensure the scripts of the original LMDrive system are replaced with the modified scripts.
 For vision-encoder training, it is only necessary to replace the memufuser.py script.

-For LLM training, ensure that that the drive.py as well as the memfuser script is replaced.
+For LLM training, ensure that that the `drive.py` as well as the `memfuser.py` script is replaced.
 Depending on wheather you wish to train using only a single GPU, you can also use the modified training scripts.

-The data parsing script for the vision encoder training works by downloading a selected distr
+The LMDrive data is arranged in a series of directories with names denoting CARLA towns and wheather conditions.
+The data parsing script for the vision encoder training operates by downloading a selected list of directories.
+The

 To use the modified architectures for evalaution on the CARLA simulator, download the model weights and update the path in `leaderboard/scripts/run_evaluation.sh`